 1) How do I check if my trim tabs work?
 If you can borrow a second pair of hands, check that both trim tabs extend and retract at the same speed and range.
 A rough guide that the ram should extend between 4 – 6 inches.

 3) How can corrosion be prevented?
 Trim tabs need sacrificial protection to avoid corrosion, usually a small bar anode fitted to the inside ram bracket.
-We advise to add a disc anode to the topside of each tab.
+We advise adding a disc anode to the topside of each tab.

-Trim tabs improves a yachts performance and comfort for many owners.
-Understanding how to operating and position the tabs along with simple maintenance checks can improve the vessels ride and performance over a broader range of conditions.
+Trim tabs improve a yachts performance and comfort for many owners.
+Understanding how to operate and position the tabs along with simple maintenance checks can improve the vessel’s ride and performance over a broader range of conditions.

 Trim tabs provide lift to control the roll or pitch of the vessel.
 Adjusting the pitch can achieve the boat to plane at lower speeds increasing fuel efficiency, visibility and improving the comfort of the ride.
 The roll of the boat can be amended by the tabs creating lift on either side of the vessel creating a pleasant ride and smooth boat handling.